 The order board is where all competing users advertise their prices to you.

-Remember, even though people using the system are often private individuals buying and selling their own gold, it is professional good delivery gold and it's already stored at Via Mat.
+Remember, even though people using the system are often private individuals buying and selling their own bullion, it is professional good delivery gold, silver and platinum and it's already stored in a professional market vault.
 It has all the guaranteed integrity of an accredited bullion market bar.
 BullionVault guarantees this so you are quite safe to deal with any other member.

-The screen is arranged so that you can quickly see what the best available prices are (the ones on the buttons) and how much gold, in kilograms, can be traded at that price.
+The screen is arranged so that you can quickly see what the best available prices are (the ones on the buttons) and how much gold, silver or platinum, in kilograms or troy ounces, can be traded at that price.

-The prices are all quoted per kilogram to make for easy comparison, and they update every few seconds.
+The Weight Units filter can be used to choose between kilograms and troy ounces, and the prices update every few seconds.
 The quantity you see is the maximum available at the price.

-Because we give away a free introductory gram sometimes the best prices are in tiny quantities - irrelevant for serious users.
-If you find this just set the 'Min order size' box to something like 0.01 (this is kg), and press Go to filter out the learners.
+Because we give away a small promotional balance sometimes the best prices are in tiny quantities - irrelevant for serious users.
+If you find this just set the 'Min order size' box to something like 0.01kg, and press Go to filter out the learners.

-This graphical representation of orders shows you how much gold you can buy at various prices.
+This graphical representation of orders shows you how much bullion you can buy at various prices.

 The Market Depth Screen

-A deeper market is one in which you can buy or sell more gold.
-The longer the yellow lines the more gold there is about hoping to be bought.
+A deeper market is one in which you can buy or sell more bullion.
+The longer the yellow lines the more gold (lines for silver are grey, and lines for platinum are blue) there is about hoping to be bought.
 The longer the green lines the more cash there is about, chasing gold.

-The most competitive prices are only available for a limited quantity of gold, next to the middle grey line on the screen.
-As the terms improve for your prospective counterparties the quantity of gold you can trade (the depth) increases too.
-In other words if you'll pay a bit more you can buy more gold and if you'll accept a bit less you can sell more gold.
+The most competitive prices are only available for a limited quantity of bullion, next to the middle grey line on the screen.
+As the terms improve for your prospective counterparties the quantity of bullion you can trade (the depth) increases too.
+In other words if you'll pay a bit more you can buy more and if you'll accept a bit less you can sell more.

 Pay particular attention to the cumulative and logarithmic scales of this graphic.